The teenager who learned to surf in 60 minutes

 Surfing: you don't need much to start having fun | Photo: Shutterstock

-I never saw him again, but I really wish he continues to surf and improve his natural talent to ride waves.
+I never saw him again, but I really wish he continued to surf and improve his natural talent to ride waves.

 Today, Magalhães could be competing.
 Or having the time of his life free surfing the world.
 He is living proof that the sport of riding waves is for everyone.

-Sometimes, all we need is to follow our instinct and let life surprise us without elaborate plans, unnecessary theory, and practical instructions.
+Sometimes, all we need is to follow our instincts and let life surprise us without elaborate plans, unnecessary theories, and practical instructions.

 After 25 years of waves, unforgettable sessions, and countless ear-to-ear smiles, it still amazes me how anyone can just grab a board and start having fun in less than an hour.